LambdaBWWunderlist/WebBackEnd/README.md

 {
   id: INTEGER; // assigned by database, auto increments
   name: STRING; // not nullable, 128 chars max
+  completed: BOOLEAN; // not nullable, defaults to false
+  created_at: TIMESTAMP; // defaults to now, server will handle this
+  updated_at: TIMESTAMP; // defaults to now, server will handle this
   user_id: INTEGER; // not nullable, references user id that created this item }
 ```